michelrandahl/bom-line-processor/README.md

 ```
 which can be inserted into the text field `Customer No` for the relevant component on mouser.

+## Process
+Extract the column from the BOM that contains the ids and create a new file with this column.
+This is simple to do in any excel-like program, just highligt the column, copy and then paste into a new empty plain text file.
+This extracted ids column file can now be used as input to the program.

 ## pro-tips
 ### Prefix when ordering for multiple different PCBs
 prefix `g` is short for Mutable Instruments Grids.